Jakob-Lindstrom/svinabot/README.md

 # Game Server Management Bot

-This bot is something I put together to make managing my local game server a lot easier, especially since my setup isn't exactly high-end.
+This bot is something I put together to make managing my local Windows game server a lot easier, especially since my setup isn't exactly high-end.
 The main idea is to let me and my friends control game servers from our Discord server without needing to help them start/stop/update games.

 ## Why I Built This Bot